dewodt/guess-astro/README.md

 # 🔭 Short Description

-Guess Astro is a website to help students memorizing astronomical objects for astronomy national science olympiad.
+Guess Astro is a website to help students memorize astronomical objects for astronomy national science olympiad.

 # ⚙️ How To Run